 You can either depend on ‘must-watch films’ lists that circulate in online media days before the festival or do your own research.
 Here’s how I do it.

 I usually skip popular Indian and international titles because they are anyway going to be released theatrically or online.
 I look for obscure and rare ones instead.
 In some cases, if a film looks like it should be watched on the big screen, I add that too.
 Restored classics, Indian regional-language films, and world cinema titles get more love from me.
+Watching Abhimaan (1973) on the big screen at IFFI Goa in 2022 was a memorable experience.
+So was watching Nosferatu (1922) with piano music at IFFK 2022.

 I also check out what titles are available on VOD or for streaming online and then skip them (something I did in 2018).
 The idea is to watch as many rare films that won’t be easily available in future.